2key/contracts/manual/ManualTestComposableAssetFactory.md

 1. Deploy ERC20TokenMock - it will be the asset we play with, deployed by coinbase
 2. Transfer to inventoryOwner 100000 tokens by calling transfer in ERC20TokenMock by coinbase
-3. Deploy ComposableAssetFactory by factoryCreator, set the openingTime to web3.eth.getBlock('latest').timestamp and the closing time to 30 minutes after that
+3. Deploy ComposableAssetFactory by factoryCreator, set the openingTime to web3.eth.getBlock('latest').timestamp and the closing time to 30 minutes after that, web3.eth.getBlock('latest').timestamp + 30 * 60

 # Test